scheinerman/ChooseOptimizer.jl/README.md

 This module is a tool to select different optimization engines.

-Many of my modules rely on integer linear programming and use `JuMP` and the like to solve the IPLs.
+Many of my modules rely on integer linear programming and use `JuMP` and the like to solve the ILPs.
 This module makes switching between different optimization engines easier.

 ## Selecting and using a solver